software-students-fall2022/git-workflow-practice-seoktaekim/README.md

 # https://www.spiceworks.com/tech/devops/articles/software-developer-vs-software-engineer/

-- This article is interesting because it defines what software engineers and software developers are.
+- This article defines what **software engineers** and **software developers** are.
 It also differentiates the roles in these two position in a simple manner that is very readable and understandable.
+I find it very interesting because initially I thought software developers and software engineers and very similar.
+However, this article shows that there are a variety of distinction between the titles.